0xDub/rust-channel-benchmark/README.md

 Deploy on server to determine which public crates are the fastest for communicating in different architectures

+### Requirements:
+- 2 CPUs are needed for most of the experiments.
+Please refer to `main()` to change which cores you'd like to be utilized before running.

 ## Analysis Pipeline
 1. `cargo run --release`
 2. Once the experiments are completed, run `python3 analyze.py` to view the results and the corresponding latency distributions